mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 * You are in an organization that agrees code reviews are a good idea.
   * These suggestions will work best on a team where no code is checked in until a reviewer approves it, but they should still work in any code review.
 * Code reviews are written and asynchronous.
-* Code reviews are not complete until a reviewer signs off.
+* Code reviews are not complete until a reviewer explicitly grants approval.
 * You have a non-bad relationship with the author
   * These techniques will work with teammates you have no history with and will work especially well with teammates whom you get along with well.
 If you're reviewing code for someone who hates you, you have team dynamics problems that code review techniques can't fix.
   * If the reviewer doesn't respect the author, it will probably come across in the tone of review notes and they'll be too quick to assume that the author made a coding decision because they're a bad programmer.
 If the author doesn't respect the reviewer, they'll want to fight against all of their notes.
- * Your team has unit tests and a cultural expectation that all functional changes to the code be accompanied by corresponding unit tests.
+ * Your team has unit tests and a cultural expectation that functional changes to the code be accompanied by corresponding unit tests.

 ## Terms